Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

-Although the group $\mathcal Bun(E,A)$ is functorial in $E$ before taking the quotient modulo $\simeq_\star$, the property for a map to be of type k is not a priori compatible with precomposition of maps.
-This prevents us from considering $[E,A]_+$ as a functor in $E\in\mathcal Bun\star$.
-However, the assignment $[-,A]_+$ can act on at least three kinds of maps: $G$-equivariant morphisms of $G$-bundles, maps between codiscrete bundles, and maps to a discrete bundle $X$.
-This is a consequence of the following lemma.
+We now discuss the functoriality of the assignment $E\mapsto[E,A]_+$.
+Although the group $\mathcal Bun_*(E,A)$ is functorial in $E$ before taking the quotient modulo $\simeq_+$, the property for a map to be of type U is not a priori compatible with precomposition of maps.
+This prevents us from considering $[E,A]_+$ as a functor in $E\in\mathcal Bun_*$.
+However, the assignment $[-,A]_+$ can act on at least three kinds of maps: $G$-equivariant morphisms of $G$-bundles, maps between codiscrete bundles, and maps to a discrete bundle $X$, as stated by the following lemma.
 Note that the property (3) is counterintuitive.